Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 GHRP-2 generally produces better fat loss results due to its minimal appetite stimulation.
 While both peptides increase growth hormone levels that support fat metabolism, GHRP-6's hunger effects often lead to increased caloric intake that can counteract fat loss benefits.

 Yes, both GHRP-2 and GHRP-6 require prescriptions from licensed physicians.
-They are available only through compounding pharmacies and cannot be purchased over-the-counter or as dietary supplements.
+They're available only through compounding pharmacies and can't be purchased over-the-counter or as dietary supplements.
 Working with qualified medical providers ensures proper dosing, monitoring, and safety protocols.

 Most patients notice initial effects within 2-4 weeks, including improved sleep, increased energy, and enhanced recovery.
 Body composition changes typically become apparent after 6-8 weeks of consistent use.
 Maximum benefits usually develop over 3-6 months of therapy with proper dosing and lifestyle support.